imissthatfood/imissthatfood.github.io/_recipes/christmas_macaroons.md

 Remember that the macaroons will expand a lot during baking, so place small heaps of the mixture on the baking tray, keeping a distance between them.

 Bake till the macaroon is slightly cream in colour and the base of the macaroon becomes brownish.
+(About 20 minutes)

 The surface will also lose its shine.

 Remove from the tray when cool.

 </div> </div>

-My Tips:
-Time: Bake for approx. 20 minutes
+**My Tips:**

 Don’t get uptight on the weights of the cashew and the icing sugar.
 I keep adding a mixture of these two (equal quantities) spoon by spoon the mixture stands firm on the grease proof paper, without liquid running out.
 This is because the size of the egg white can vary.

 After placing the mounds on the greaseproof paper (use two teaspoons), let it sit for awhile (about 10-15 mins).

-Bake at 130 about 20 mins.

 Readiness test: slightly offwhite and base barely brown.